Tournament Rules

 It's not allowed to make any private notes during the game (like counting tiles on a sheet of paper).
 If you want to document your game for private use you are allowed to make a video as long as your opponent agrees and nobody will be disturbed by this.
 It is also not allowed to talk to visitors during the games!
 Due to the fact that we have players from over 40 countries and therefore a lot of different languages we otherwise cannot prevent the possibility that visitors give unfair advice to players.
 You can of course talk to your opponent and the referees anytime.

-This page was last updated on September 12th 2024.
+This page was last updated on November 29th 2024.